-Currently, in addition to her role as Executive Director of Rise High, and as an adjunct professor, she also serves as Vice Chair of the Board of Directors of The Schenectady Foundation, and active member of the Schenectady STEM Alliance, created by The Schenectady Foundation.
-Omayra is also a Member of the Advisory Board of the Department of Education at Clarkson University, Capital District Campus.
+Currently, in addition to her role as Executive Director of Rise High, she also serves as Chair of the Distribution Committee of The Schenectady Foundation, Vice-Chair of the Board of Trustees of City Mission Schenectady, and Member of the Advisory Board of the Department of Education at Clarkson University, Capital District Campus.

-Omayra’s active hobby is indoor cycling, and she loves organizing theme parties to celebrate with friends and family.
-She lives in Clifton Park with her husband, three daughters and her mother, with whom she loves traveling and spending time.
+Omayra loves brunches and organizing theme parties to celebrate with friends and family.
+She lives in Clifton Park with her husband, three daughters, and her mother, with whom she loves traveling and spending time.

 A company officer for 21 years, Mark had a two-part senior leadership career at GE managing both major lines of business and global research.
 Mark became only the ninth director of GE Global Research in the company’s history.
 Mark’s research team of over 3,600 people was from every major scientific and engineering discipline, working at nine facilities in the USA, India, China, Germany, Brazil, and Israel.
 As CTO, he led some 50,000 technologists across GE.